MabeDiaby/react-audubon-site/README.md

   .catch(console.error);
 ```

-Leave the dependency array (the second argument) empty to signal to React that it should only run this useEffect one time when the component is mounted, so that we don't get an infinite loop of fetch requests.
+Leave the dependency array (the second argument) empty `[]` to signal to React that it should only run this useEffect **one time** when the component is mounted, so that we don't get an infinite loop of fetch requests.

-Check the Components tab again in the browser and make sure
-you are getting the data in the Bird component before moving on!
+Check the Components tab again in the browser's React Developer Tools and make sure you are getting the data in the Bird component before moving on!

 ![React Developer Tools showing the bird data in state](https://media.git.generalassemb.ly/user/17300/files/85135180-12d2-11eb-8c4f-fc4a05426323)

 ### Step 5.
 Display the Birds

 Now that we have data we can display the birds on the page.
-There are already some classes that are loaded in the index.css file that we'll use to style the page, so replace the placeholder text in the Bird component's return with some JSX that produces the following HTML.
+There are already some classes that are loaded in the `index.css` file that we'll use to style the page, so replace the placeholder text in the Bird component's return with some JSX that produces the following HTML.

 First, just get your JSX to correctly output the HTML with hardcoded data: